 First Cobalt Provides Update on Canadian Refinery Commissioning

-Toronto, Ontario – (July 13, 2021) – First Cobalt Corp.
-(TSX-V: FCC; OTCQX: FTSSF) (the “Company”) today provided an update on the expansion and recommissioning of its battery materials hydrometallurgical refinery north of Toronto.
-The low carbon footprint facility remains on schedule for commissioning in the fourth quarter of 2022, at which time it will become the only refiner of battery-grade cobalt sulfate in North America and the second largest outside of China.
+Toronto, Ontario – (May 17, 2021) – First Cobalt Corp.
+(TSX-V: FCC; OTCQX: FTSSF) (the “Company”) today provided an update on the expansion and recommissioning of its low carbon footprint hydrometallurgical refinery north of Toronto.
+The Company remains on schedule to recommission the facility in the fourth quarter of 2022, at which time it will become the only refiner of battery-grade cobalt sulfate in North America and the second largest outside of China.

-- First Cobalt’s project team continues to grow with the addition of a Health, Safety and Logistics Superintendent and a Health, Safety, Environment and Training Coordinator
+- First Cobalt’s owner’s team continues to grow with the addition of a Site Services Superintendent and Environmental Superintendent

-Two additional employees have been hired to join the First Cobalt owner’s team working alongside EPCM contractor Ausenco Engineering Canada; a Health, Safety and Logistics Superintendent and a Health, Safety, Environment and Training Coordinator.
+Two additional employees have been hired to join the First Cobalt owner’s team working alongside EPCM contractor Ausenco Engineering Canada.
+Hayden Fiset joined as Site Services Superintendent and Cristy Knott as Environmental Superintendent.
 Both live in the local community and are expected to transition to the operations leadership team once the refinery has been commissioned.
 Additional team members will be recruited during the coming months.

-The planned US$45 million debt facility is in the due diligence phase and combined with current working capital and committed government investments, is expected to supply the remaining funding required to bring the project to completion.
-Until such time, the Company has $14 million in working capital to fund its activities, in addition to $10 million in government funding commitments.
+The planned US$45 million debt facility is in the due diligence phase and combined with current working capital and committed Government investments, is expected to supply the remaining funding required to bring the project to completion.

 The First Cobalt Refinery is a hydrometallurgical refinery located north of Toronto, in the community of Temiskaming Shores.
 The facility operated from 1996 to 2015, producing cobalt, nickel, copper and silver products.
 The Company is expanding the facility and modifying the flow sheet to refine third party cobalt hydroxide intermediate product into a high purity, battery grade cobalt sulfate suitable for the electric vehicle market.
 Today, approximately 80% of cobalt sulfate is made in China and there is no production in North America.
 In December 2020, the Government of Canada and the Government of Ontario announced a joint $10 million investment in the First Cobalt Refinery to help accelerate commissioning and expansion.